Phi Eta Sigma: National Honor Society

 Phi Eta Sigma is a national honor society for college freshmen.
 Founded at the University of Illinois in 1923, its goal is to encourage and reward academic excellence among freshmen in institutions of higher learning.
 The Catholic University chapter was founded in 1929 and remains one of the oldest of the more than 300 local chapters in the society.

 The society gives its members the opportunity to join undergraduate scholars from all disciplines in promoting academic excellence.

-Students qualify for membership by earning a cumulative grade point average of 3.5 or higher by the end of their freshmen year.
+Membership is only offered to the students with the highest 20% of first-year GPAs.
+As a result, the GPA threshold for membership changes from year to year and is not fixed to a certain GPA.
+In addition to being in the top 20% of GPAs, students must earn at least a cumulative grade point average of 3.5 or higher by the end of their freshmen year.
 They must also have taken a regular course load (usually 15 credits per semester) during both semesters, with no pass/fail classes.

 Eligible students receive invitations to Phi Eta Sigma during the summer after their first year at Catholic University.
 Those who accept pay a small lifetime membership fee of $45 dollars.
 A formal induction ceremony takes during the fall semester of a student's sophomore year.
 Parents, friends, faculty and members of the administration are also invited to join the event.

 Lifetime membership in Phi Eta Sigma is conferred at the induction ceremony and is not revoked if students do not maintain a grade point average of 3.5 or higher during the remainder of their studies.